 Love That Unites

 The thing is that we at Leesle do not believe in borders.
 Borders are just the intangible veils created or imagined by the governments.
 These borders hold back people’s dreams, families, loved ones, and possibilities.
 North and South Korea got divided in 1945 after the end of the second world war.
 The Soviet Union captured North Korea and the United States got South Korea.
 In 1950, North Korea tried to reunite with South Korea through an invasion to get South communistic.

 This failed and the well-known Demilitarized Zone now separates North from South Korea.

 However, we are still optimistic.
 Some of us (a lot, may I add) still dream with a reunification.
 In April 2018 there were made some small baby steps.
 The summit with Kim Jong-un and Moon Jae-in brought the idea of unification back to the table and there is hope again.
 Nowadays, there are luckily some negotiations, and though is still far from happening, the dream is still there, vibrating like a heartbeat every day.

 Okay, now that we are finished with the heavy stuff, will move on to the fun part: fashion!
 Hanbok fashion, to be more specific.
 With our new collection, we would like to start our own movement for a better future.
-We not only wear fashion, but we also wear fashion that stands a statement.
+We not only wear fashion, but we also wear fashion that stands for something we believe in.

 The skirt and the Jeogori top represent the attachment of the two countries.
 The Goreum Ribbon (belt) of the skirt symbolizes the unification, which still has to be tied.
 The floral print will be gorgeous with all the growing and blooming flora in the background.
 The top is easy and breezy to combine with your whole wardrobe.